cmc-corpora/cmc-corpora.github.io/content/authors/egon-w.-stemle/_index.md

 meaning in texts, even at a young age, while automatic processes are often of little use or fail completely.

-He is the leader of this CLARIN K-Centre for CMC.
+He is an advocate of open science to make research and data available for others to consult or reuse in new research, and he is the leader of this CLARIN K-Centre for CMC.